1240446371/Sep-NMS-REC/README.md

-We follow the settings of ：Official codebase for AAAI 2021 paper ["Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding"](https://arxiv.org/abs/2009.01449).
+The official code for paper：Sep-NMS: Unlocking the Aptitude of Two-Stage Referring Expression Comprehension We follow the settings of ：Official codebase for AAAI 2021 paper ["Ref-NMS: Breaking Proposal Bottlenecks in Two-Stage Referring Expression Grounding"](https://arxiv.org/abs/2009.01449).
 Please ensure that the parameter settings in the code adhere to the experimental details provided in the Sep-NMS paper.